22-23 Student Handbook

 - Shoes must be worn at all times.
 This is in compliance with state health and safety regulations.
 Tennis shoes are recommended, and required on days students have PE.

-- No hats or caps should be worn inside the building except on designated days.
+- No hats, caps, or hoods should be worn inside the building except on designated days.